hosseindehghanipour1998/Java-MultiThreading/README.md

 Here I add all the files and codes that I am asked by the TA in OS Lab Course.

-This course is taught by Mr.Mohammad Mostafaee @Shiraz University
+This course is taught by Mr.Mohammad Mostafaee (@mmd-mostafaee) @Shiraz University